 Packing lists were crafted with each kind of camp in mind given the vareity and type of activities available during each session.
 Visit our different camp pages to find the packing list suitied for your child's camp by selecting one of the links above.

 Resident campers are housed in the bunk rooms of Asbury Lodge or Loy White Lodge depending on age and camp session.
 Each bunk room is equiped with bunk beds, quality mattresses, air conditioning, and direct access to restrooms and hot-water showers.
 Campers may choose their own bunk on a first-come, first-serve basis at check-in.
 Follow the links above to see pictures of our lodging.

-Day Camp (Monday-Friday)
+Day Camp (Monday-Thursday)

 Daily Check-in: 8:00 am

 Daily Check-out: 5:00 pm